 Let's take a look at an example of how this works in practice.

-Here is the same Categorize answer key as before, with the True/False approach:
+Here is the same Categorize answer key as before:

 Here are the same examples of student responses to this Categorize question, along with their auto-graded scores, when choosing not to subtract points for incorrect answers.